 Executive Presence – The Myth and the Reality

-One of my more frequent requests from clients is to help them develop their executive presence.
+One of the most frequent requests I get from clients is for help developing their executive presence.
 Not presence, note, but executive presence.
-The kind that is – presumably – carried by a particular type of suit-wearing, corner-office-inhabiting, nine-to-five type who draws a six-figure salary and drives a BMW (other car brands are available).
+The kind that is – presumably – carried by a particular type of suit-wearing, corner-office-inhabiting corporate leader who draws a six-figure salary and drives a BMW (other car brands are available).

 I would argue that there’s no such thing.

 Over the years, I’ve met many leaders with presence.
-But had those individuals been doctors, teachers or airline pilots they’d have had exactly the same air of self-possession.
+But had those individuals been doctors, teachers or airline pilots they’d have had exactly the same air of self-possession and confidence.

-Semantics, however, is not my point.
-If you want to move to a leadership position, there’s no doubt that having presence – whatever the flavour – helps.
+Semantics aside, however, there’s no doubt that if you want to move to a leadership position, having presence – whatever the flavour – helps.
 The good news is presence can be cultivated.
 The even better news is that I can help show you how.

 So, what is presence?